 Especially Nantucket Whaling Museum, Museum of African American History, and Nantucket Shipwreck and Lifesaving Museum are worth visiting.

 Explore Nantucket by bike to get the most out of your weekend.
-The island is super bike friendly and have bike paths all over so you can get to the must see places like Siasconset and Surfside.
+The island is super bike friendly and has bike paths all over so you can get to the must-see places like Siasconset and Surfside.

 The season for whale watching is between April and October and something you shouldn’t miss out on.

 There are daily ferries from Hyannis to Nantucket in the summer season so you can easily go on foot, by car, or bring your bike across to the island.

 By Rob of Roam Yonder

 Just to the south of Cape Cod is a three-island grouping known as Martha’s Vineyard.
 The island is famous for its laid-back demeanor and picturesque landscape, making it a popular spot during the summer months.